 Things to know before you report

-- It's a violation of the Sexual Misconduct Policy to retaliate against any person named in a grievance report.
+- It's a violation of the Sexual Misconduct Policy that covers Title IX to retaliate against any person named in a grievance report.
 In some cases, even when no fault is found in the sexual misconduct report, the college may still pursue disciplinary action because of retaliation.

 - If you've been involved in a crime of sexual assault, intimate partner violence, dating violence, or stalking, you have the right to notify law enforcement authorities, including on-campus and local police.
 You have the right to be assisted by campus authorities in notifying law enforcement authorities.
 You also have the right to decline to notify the authorities.